mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 ```

 The example above shows how we can take advantage of `@ViewChildren` and `@ViewChild`.
 Basically we can decorate a property and this way query the view of an element.
-In the example above, we query the `TodoInputCmp` child component with `@ViewChild` and `TodoCmp` with `@ViewChildren`.
+In the example above, we query the `TodoInputComponent` child component with `@ViewChild` and `TodoComponent` with `@ViewChildren`.
 We use different decorators since we have only a single input, so we can grab it with `@ViewChild` but we have multiple todo items rendered, so for them we need to apply the `@ViewChildren` decorator.

 Another thing to notice are the types of the `inputComponent` and `todoComponents` properties.
-The first property is of type `TodoInputCmp`.
-It's value can be either `null` if Angular haven't found such child or reference to the instance of the component's controller (in this case, reference to an instance of the `TodoInputCmp` class).
-On the other hand, since we have multiple `TodoCmp` instances which can be dynamically added and removed from the view, the type of the `todoComponents` property is `QueryList<TodoCmp>`.
+The first property is of type `TodoInputComponent`.
+It's value can be either `null` if Angular haven't found such child or reference to the instance of the component's controller (in this case, reference to an instance of the `TodoInputComponent` class).
+On the other hand, since we have multiple `TodoComponent` instances which can be dynamically added and removed from the view, the type of the `todoComponents` property is `QueryList<TodoComponent>`.
 We can think of the `QueryList` as an observable collection, which can throw events once items are added or removed from it.

 **Since Angular's DOM compiler will process the `todo-app` component before its children, during the instantiation of the `todo-app` component the `inputComponent` and `todosComponen` properties will not be initialized.
 Their values are going to be set in the `ngAfterViewInit` life-cycle hook**.

 ##### Accessing Content Children

 Almost the same rules are valid for the element's content children, however, there are some slight differences.
-In order to illustrate them better, lets take a look at the root component which uses the `TodoAppCmp`:
+In order to illustrate them better, lets take a look at the root component which uses the `TodoAppComponent`:

 ```ts
 @Component({